partrita/linear-algebra/README.md

 # The Little Book of Linear Algebra

-A concise, beginner-friendly introduction to the core ideas of linear algebra.
+A concise, beginner-friendly introduction to the core ideas of Linear Algebra.

+A clear, hands-on guide to the geometry and structure behind vectors and matrices.

 ## Formats